Police Personnel Complaints and Misconduct

 In order to check the status on a case, a valid case number is required.
 Have the case number available when checking the status.

-For a more detailed explanation of your case status, confirmation of a case number, or if you are having trouble please contact the Internal Affairs Section at 410-887-2300.
+For a more detailed explanation of your case status, confirmation of a case number, or if you are having trouble please contact the Internal Affairs Division at 410-887-2300.

 CHECK THE STATUS OF A COMPLAINT